To live together better, we must speak together better

 Our approach

 We meet all individuals where they are, without shaming, judging or using the word 'should'.
-There are so many things we don't feel safe talking about that we We use science to show people that , humor and wonder to elicit curiosity and we encourage participants to offer the same to one another.
+We use science to show people that , humor and wonder to elicit curiosity and we encourage participants to offer the same to one another.

 Skills for a hybrid life